-The Subcutaneous Transmitter (A3013) is a wireless sensor designed to monitor biometric signals within live animals.
-It is roughly 18 mm × 18 mm × 8 mm when encapsulated in epoxy.
-The sensor has three wires: two leads for analog pick-up and one antenna for radio-frequency transmission.
+[13-MAR-18] The Subcutaneous Transmitter (A3028) is a wireless sensor designed to monitor two biometric signals within a live animal.
+It is encapsulated in epoxy and silicone.
+The sensor has up to four wires: three leads for biometric input, and one antenna for radio-frequency transmission.
 The photograph below shows the fatigue-resistant, flexible leads we arrived at after several years of failures.

 |Bare 250-μm spring steel||With Flux||None||Thumbs: 60|

 |Bare 125-μm 304V SS, stripped GWX-0050-30-05||With Flux||None||Thumbs: kinked by 200||>175k|

 |Bare 250-μm 304V SS, GWX-0100-30-05||With Flux||None||Thumbs: kinked by 200|